Grants for Starting a New Child Care Facility in Maine

-Anyone interested in starting a child care facility (a child care business outside a home environment) is eligible to apply for a grant covering up to 50% of their start-up costs.
-Sole proprietors, partnerships, cooperatives, nonprofit organizations and employers are encouraged to apply.
-Existing child care providers seeking a new (additional) license are welcome to submit an application.
+Anyone interested in starting a child care facility (a child care business outside a home environment) is eligible to apply for a grant covering up to 50% of their start-up costs for a total award up to $80,000.
+The Facility Start-Up application is also for existing child care license holders adding an additional location.
+Sole proprietors, partnerships, cooperatives, nonprofit organizations, and employers are encouraged to apply.

 Grant awards received may be used for the following purposes: